 Beyond Herbs and Diet: Unlocking the Spiritual Dimension of Ayurveda (Daiva Vyapashraya Chikitsa)

-Namaste everyone.
-When we think of Ayurveda in the modern world, our minds often jump immediately to herbal remedies, dietary changes, and body therapies.
+When we think of Ayurveda in the modern world, our minds often jump immediately to herbo-mineral remedies, dietary changes, and physical therapies.
 We think of treating the physical body with physical substances.
-However, as an Ayurvedic practitioner with decades of experience in integrative medicine and deep research into the Brihat Trayi (the great trilogy of Ayurvedic texts), I have found that this view is incomplete.
+However, as an Ayurvedic practitioner with decades of experience in integrative medicine and deep research into the Brihattrayi (the great trilogy of Ayurvedic texts), I have found that this view is incomplete.

-Is Ayurveda only about Yukti Vyapashraya Chikitsa (rational therapy based on reasoning)?
+Is Ayurveda only about Yukti Vyapashraya Chikitsa (rational therapy )?
 My clear-cut answer is no.

-Ayurveda is fundamentally a Trividha Chikitsa—a three-fold therapy system consisting of:
+Ayurveda is fundamentally Trividha Chikitsa—a three-fold therapy system consisting of:

-To understand true health, or Swasthya, we must look beyond the physical symptoms and explore the profound, often overlooked realm of Daiva Vyapashraya Chikitsa.
+To understand true health, or Swasthya, we must look beyond only the physical symptoms and explore the profound, often overlooked realm of Daiva as a causative factor in disease manifestations.

 Sometimes, despite following a perfect Dinacharya (daily routine) and Ritucharya (seasonal routine), a person still falls ill.
-Or perhaps, we see patients suffering from Dukkha (misery) where no clinical, observable cause (Drushta Hetu) can be found via biomedical tests.
+Or perhaps, we see patients suffering from Dukkha (misery) where no clinical, observable cause (Drushta Hetu) that can be found via pathological tests.

 When the cause is invisible, the cure must also address the invisible.
 This is the realm of Daiva Vyapashraya.
 It is the medicine for Karmaja Vyadhi (diseases born of karma) and Agantuja Vyadhi (exogenous diseases/epidemics).